 Shake contents over ice and serve in a Martini glass.

 I remember in my younger days going to bar that had been in business since the nineteen forties.
 My grandparents used to drink there when it was new.
 This bar had just almost every conceivable liqueur behind the bar and they could go to their recipe book to make just about anything.
-Did they have all the rare and exotic old world bottles of Amaro?
-No, but most cocktail creations use nothing more than a few drops of such stuff anyhow.

-Certain liqueurs are also brightly coloured and when stacked up and backlit can give us a technicolor rainbow that dusty old brown bottles covered in labels unchanged since the mid 1800s never will.
-Vodka is not a dirty word and that bar I speak of is still in business today almost a hundred years later because they give their customers the drinks they want (and at a fair price too).
-There is nothing wrong with someone opening a bar to cater to like-minded people who want to celebrate the obscure and curate their own little world, but that still makes less business sense than being slightly more inclusive to others who may not share your same passion to the letter.
+Vodka is not a dirty word, and that bar I speak of is still in business today almost a hundred years later because they give their customers the drinks they want (and at a fair price too).
+There is nothing wrong with someone opening a bar to cater to like-minded people who want to celebrate the obscure and curate their own little world, but that still makes less business sense than being slightly more inclusive to those who may not share your same passion to the letter yet are looking to enjoy the wonderful world of cocktails.

 Vieux Carré